wnwinnie/exploratory-data-analysis/README.md

 # exploratory-data-analysis

-coursera
+week1 project:
-week1 project
+The "week1 project R code" includes scripts for all 4 plots.
-The R code includes scripts for all 4 plots
+The scripts generate each plot are also seperately attached.